statengeneraal/laws-markdown/verdrag/arrangement/between/certain/member/states/of/the/european/space/research/etc/BWBV0003421/README.md

 ### Article  16

-The Participants may decide to cease the execution of the programme by a two-thirds majority representing also at least twothirds of the contributions to the programme.
+The Participants may decide to cease the execution of the programme by a two-thirds majority representing also at least two-thirds of the contributions to the programme.

 ### Article  17